microsoft/CopyOnWrite/README.md

 |           |          |            |           |           |            |       |         |
 | File.Copy | 16777216 | 240.713 ms | 4.7471 ms | 6.6547 ms | 240.357 ms |  1.00 |    0.00 |
 |       CoW | 16777216 |   7.291 ms | 0.3910 ms | 1.1217 ms |   7.070 ms |  0.03 |    0.01 |

-## Contributing
-This project welcomes contributions and suggestions.
-See CONTRIBUTING.md.

-### Running Unit Tests on Windows
-If you have a local ReFS drive volume on which to run ReFS related tests, set the following user or system level environment variable:

-  `CoW_Test_ReFS_Drive=D:\`

-(You may need to exit and restart VS, VSCode, or consoles after setting this.)
-When this env var is not available, unit tests create and mount a local ReFS VHD for testing, and require admin permissions.